laacin/inyorm/README.md

 // ----- Col -----

 // Col is the most common method.
 It references a table column
-// and accepts two parameters: the first is the main table’s column name. c.Col("id")
+// and accepts two parameters: the first is column name of the main table. c.Col("id")

-// To reference another table, pass a second parameter. c.Col("id", "posts")
+// To reference another table, pass a second parameter with the table name. c.Col("id", "posts")

 // ----- All -----